Kingdom of Westphalia: Formation

 The Kingdom of Westphalia was created by Napoleon in 1807 by merging territories ceded by the Kingdom of Prussia in the Peace of Tilsit (including the Altmark, the part of the Duchy of Magdeburg west of the Elbe river, Paderborn, Hildesheim), the territories of Hanover, Brunswick-Wolfenbüttel, and the Electorate of Hesse.
-Hesse's capital Cassel (modern spelling Kassel) then fulfilled the same function for Westphalia, and the king kept the court at the palace of Wilhelmshöhe, renamed Napoleonshöhe.
-The state was a member of the Confederation of the Rhine.
+Hesse's capital Cassel (modern spelling Kassel) then fulfilled the same function for Westphalia, and the king kept his court at the palace of Wilhelmshöhe, renamed Napoleonshöhe.
+The state was a member of the Confederation of the Rhine.Napoleon chose to make his brother Jérôme the king of Westphalia.

-Since it was intended as a Napoleonic model state, a constitution was promulgated on 15 November and enacted by King Jérôme on 7 December 1807, the day after he had arrived in Cassel, making Westphalia the first monarchy in Germany with a modern-style constitution.
-The constitution made all male residents citizens with equal rights.
-Thus serfs were liberated, Jews emancipated, and socage abolished.
-The Napoleonic Code was enacted, doing away with guilds and providing for the right of capitalism.
-A metric system of weights and measures was introduced.